 Harm reduction strategists will tell you that the War on Drugs has been a failure and in many, if not most ways it has been.
 Locking people up for marijuana possession is absurd and useless, and in fact, locking people up for ANY drug possession when there’s no clear intent to sell obviously makes no sense, yet our prisons are full of people jailed for just this reason.

-But drug dealers who are actively, recklessly killing people through their behavior and who keep selling even after they’ve killed someone MUST be locked up.
+But drug dealers who are actively, recklessly killing people through their behavior and especially those who keep selling even after they’ve killed someone MUST be locked up.
 Why?
 Because if you don’t remove them from the community they are very likely to kill other people.

-So what do you do with people like this, people who kill other addicts via their own active, reckless, continuing behavior?
-Because they happen to be addicts themselves, do you simply leave these people who have already killed at least one person out on the streets to keep selling because you believe the War on Drugs to be a failure?
+So what do you do with people like this, people who kill other people via their own active, reckless, continuing behavior?
+Because they happen to be addicts themselves, do you simply leave these people who have already killed at least one person out on the streets to keep selling, just because you believe the War on Drugs to be a failure?
 After they’ve KILLED someone, yet keep dealing, do you offer them voluntary treatment that has an exceptionally high failure rate?
 Do you send them to voluntary Narcotics Anonymous meetings in hopes they’ll just stop dealing the drugs that are likely to kill again?

 And what about the doctor who was writing the prescription for the opiates that killed my son, opiates that these dealers were still selling 18 months later, yet again to another teenager?
 What do you do with the doctor?

 So this is where I stand, and for those who claim every aspect of the War on Drugs has been a failure I posit this conclusion: it’s a failure at least in part because we’re locking the wrong people up for the wrong reasons and for the wrong amounts of time.
 A guy found to have a baggie of pot in his car at a traffic stop should not be criminally prosecuted.
 The same guy found with a small amount of cocaine in his car during another traffic stop should probably be sent to drug court for treatment and diversion.
-Perhaps, in a case like this, because there was no obvious intent to sell, there should be no criminal system involvement at all.
+Perhaps, in a case like this, because there was no obvious intent to sell, the argument can be made that there should be no criminal system involvement at all.
 But an active drug dealer who sells opiates, who kills a teenager, but who then keeps dealing, meaning he or she is likely to kill again SHOULD be locked up.

-Lock up those drug dealers who kill – especially those who kill the youngest and thus the most vulnerable among us – and who have proved they’re likely to kill again.
+Lock up those drug dealers who kill, especially those who kill the youngest and thus the most vulnerable among us, and who have proved they’re likely to kill again.

 Lock them up.